|

 to my novels about the early pioneers of Australia as I have to

+my works of non fiction.
 THE FOUNDLING tells the story of the orphaned Julia Stephen from

 Cornwall, who is drawn into the grip of the Monster Mine at Burra.